jrnd-io/jr-kafka-connect-source/README.md

 }
 ```

-### Custom template
+### Custom templates

-A JR connector job with a custom template will be instantiated and produce 5 new random messages to _customer_ topic every 5 seconds, using the _Confluent Schema Registry_ to register the _Avro_ schema.
+Connector can be configured with a custom template for value.
+In this example a JR connector job with a custom template will be instantiated and produce 5 new random messages to _customer_ topic every 5 seconds, using the _Confluent Schema Registry_ to register the _Avro_ schema.

-Template definition is loaded from file _/tmp/customer-template.json_.
+Template definition is loaded from file _/tmp/customer-template.json_ existing on Kafka Connect Worker nodes.

 ```
 {